redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

-Now you need the URL to access the repo.
-Go to the Github repository mentioned above, choose the green Clone or download button on the right, click on Use https and copy the HTTPS URL.
-Enter the URL into the Project configuration:
+Now you need the SCM URL to access the repo.
+Go to the Github repository mentioned above, click the green [Code] or download button, click 'Clipboard button' under **Clone with HTTPS**.
+Enter the URL into Source Details > SCM URL:

 | Parameter 	| Value 	|